chromaui/learnstorybook.com/content/intro-to-storybook/svelte/en/data.md

 </div>
 ```

-The reason to keep the presentational version of the `TaskList` separate is because it is easier to test and isolate.
-As it doesn't rely on the presence of a store it is much easier to deal with from a testing perspective.
-Let's rename `src/components/TaskList.stories.js` into `src/components/PureTaskList.stories.js`, and ensure our stories use the presentational version:
+The reason to keep the presentational version of the `TaskList` separate is that it is easier to test and isolate.
+As it doesn't rely on the presence of a store, it is much easier to deal with from a testing perspective.
+Let's rename `src/components/TaskList.stories.js` into `src/components/PureTaskList.stories.js` and ensure our stories use the presentational version:

 ```js:title=src/components/PureTaskList.stories.js
 import PureTaskList from './PureTaskList.svelte';